California State University, Sacramento: CAMP/HEP Center

 The College Assistance Migrant Program (CAMP)/High School Equivalent Program is one of nearly 50 federally funded assistance programs that is geared to help migrant or seasonal farm workers (or children of them) not currently enrolled in school achieve the equivalent of a high school diploma and then subsequently obtain employment.
 Sacramento State current has a 5-year, $2.1 million grant that serves 70 incoming freshman and 300 continuing students each year.
 The program ensures 90% successfully complete their first academic year, and 90% enroll in their second year of college.
 The program serves more than 7,000 annually.

 Capital Fellows Program

-Ranked as one of the top internships in the nation by Vault.com, Sacramento State works with the California State government to host the Capital Fellowship program through the Center for California Studies.
+Sacramento State works with the California State government to host the Capital Fellowship program through the Center for California Studies.
 The Center administers the Jesse M. Unruh Assembly Fellowship, Executive Fellowship, Judicial Administration Fellowship, and California Senate Fellows programs.
 These programs, known collectively as the Capital Fellows Programs, are nationally recognized.
 The 18 Assembly Fellows, 18 Senate Fellows, 18 Executive Fellows and 10 Judicial Administration Fellows receive an outstanding opportunity to engage in public service and prepare for future careers, while actively contributing to the development and implementation of public policy in California.
 The ranks of former fellows and associates include a Justice of the California Supreme Court, members of the United States Congress and the State Legislature, a deputy director of the Peace Corps, corporate executives, and local government and community leaders.